xitu/gold-miner/article/2020/how-to-simulate-a-udp-flood-dos-attack-on-your-computer.md

 # How to simulate a UDP Flood DoS attack on your computer

-#### Everything you need to reproduce a UDP Flood Denial of Service attack with two virtual machines

 ![](https://cdn-images-1.medium.com/max/12048/0*5IXgILaawtazZ2Tx)

 **Disclaimer: The following tutorial has only educational purposes.
 Perform the attack only on computers you own.**